What kind of files do you accept?

 How long will it take to get my finished order?

-This all depends on what is necessary to produce your order; like design, pre-press, printing, converting, finishing and packaging.
+This all depends on what is necessary to produce your order; like design, pre-press, printing, converting, finishing.
 It’s best to ask at the time of order placement for an estimated timeline for your project from start to finish.
+Standard production is up to Five days but can be adjusted to your demands.

 How do I send or upload my files?